 LEAs must consider the impact on the operating budget of implementing the project in such detail and format as required by the CESE, including but not limited to, an estimate of the costs of additional maintenance required of the LEA, the costs of additional instructional or support staff, additional utility costs, the costs of additional transportation, if any, and the estimated revenue, if any, from the sale or lease of any school facility decommissioned as a result of implementing the project.

-The Financing Plan must include any assumptions regarding the bonuses and pay-as-you-go funding activated by the passage of the \$250M school construction bond.
+funding activated by the passage of the \$250M school construction bond.
 Consider how financing this project will impact the LEA, including the LEA's current level of indebtedness, and estimate potential increases in the local tax rate because of the proposed project.

-- Indicate how this project will be financed.
+Indicate how this project will be financed.
 If the project is to be supported by financing other than a general obligation bond, please indicate the alternative financial mechanism selected and a brief explanation as to why it is sound and cost efficient both in terms of the project itself and overall municipal fiscal policy and practice.
-Please keep the following items in mind when considering financing mechanisms: - The financial mechanism must meet the test of prudent municipal financing policy and shall have a term no longer than the useful life of the project. - Interest costs are reimbursable only on general obligation bonds issued through the Rhode Island Health and Education, Building Corporation (RIHEBC).
+Please keep the following items in mind when considering financing mechanisms: The financial mechanism must meet the test of prudent municipal financing policy and shall have a term no longer than the useful life of the project.
+Interest costs are reimbursable only on general obligation bonds issued through the Rhode Island Health and Education, Building Corporation (RIHEBC).
+Contact Information: Ms. Kimberly W. Mooers Executive Director RI Health and Education Building Corporation 170 Westminster Street Providence, RI 02903 Phone: (401) 831-3770 Fax: (401) 421-3910 Email: kmooers@rihebc.com The normal public review required for financial mechanisms other than bonds (e.g., formal appropriation of funds by a city or town council) will be required prior to reimbursement.
+Charter Public Schools Only: Because charter schools do not require municipal support, please provide a description and defense of the funding mechanism.

-Contact Information:

-Ms. Kimberly W. Mooers Executive Director RI Health and Education Building Corporation 170 Westminster Street Providence, RI 02903 Phone: (401) 831-3770 Fax: (401) 421-3910 Email: kmooers@rihebc.com

-- The normal public review required for financial mechanisms other than bonds (e.g., formal appropriation of funds by a city or town council) will be required prior to reimbursement. - Charter Public Schools Only: Because charter schools do not require municipal support, please provide a description and defense of the funding mechanism.
 Indicate where the additional funds will come from to make the debt service payments.
-Note: if the charter school fundraises to pay for part of the capital campaign, this portion of the project cost will not be reimbursable under the Housing Aid program. - 6.
-Site Purchase Plan (if necessary)

-LEAs must provide detailed information about the location, cost, and acquisition plan for any new site.
+Note: if the charter school fundraises to pay for part of the capital campaign, this portion of the project cost will not be reimbursable under the Housing Aid program.
+6. Site e Purchase Plan (if necessary) LEAs must provide detailed information about the location, cost, and acquisition plan for any new site.
 The site must meet all site standards included in these regulations.
 The LEA has sole responsibility for identifying and acquiring control of the site.
-Information should include, but is not limited to:

-Plan map of site to be acquired, including topographical and contour lines, adjacent properties, land uses, access roads, deed restrictions, easements, protective covenants, rights-ofway, and environmentally sensitive areas, acreage, and dimensions of proposed tract to be acquired and anticipated footprint of proposed school.
+Information should include, but is not limited to: Plan map of site to be acquired, including topographical and contour lines, adjacent properties, land uses, access roads, deed restrictions, easements, protective covenants, rights-ofway, and environmentally sensitive areas, acreage, and dimensions of proposed tract to be acquired and anticipated footprint of proposed school.